You can use the

 file in the kernel documentation, here is a short list of the most

-Network metrics are not exposed directly by control groups.
+Network metrics aren't exposed directly by control groups.
 There is a

 good explanation for that: network interfaces exist within the context